cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 ## Help!

-If at any point you get stuck during this initial setup or throughout the semester, please don't hesitate to post on Piazza or come to office hours.
+If at any point you get stuck during this initial setup or throughout the semester, please do not hesitate to post on Piazza.

 ## Set Up SSH

 SSH is a program that lets you log in to a server and run commands on it.
-At CMU, you'll use SSH extensively in most of your CS classes.
+At CMU, you will use SSH extensively in most of your CS classes.
 SSH is also a very important tool for working in industry and knowing how to use it will be essential throughout your career.
 (Even in academia, SSH is a very important tool.)

-Throughout the rest of the semester we'll teach you about how to use it and why you want to, but for now we'll just focus on getting it set up so that you can start using it right away.
+For now we will just focus on getting it set up so that you can start using it right away.

-The exact instructions on how to set up SSH vary based on what operating system you're using, so choose the relevant section and proceed from there.
+The exact instructions on how to set up SSH vary based on what operating system you are using, so choose the relevant section and proceed from there.

 <div id="ssh">
 <div class="ui top attached tabular menu">